 - Problems with fine motor control, such as buttoning a shirt

 - Irregular movements

 Your doctor will ask about your symptoms and medical history.
-A physical exam will be done.
-It will focus on any muscle weakness.
+A physical exam will be done focusing on weakness in muscles.

-Talk with your doctor about the best treatment plan for you.
-This may involve:
+Discuss with your doctor about the most ideal treatment plan for you.
+This may include:

 - Treating the cause of the myelopathy